mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

 # Restart Grafana

-Users often need to restart Grafana after they have made configuration changes.
-This topic provides detailed instructions on how to restart Grafana supported operating systems.
+Users often need to restart Mosaicoo after they have made configuration changes.
+This topic provides detailed instructions on how to restart Mosaicoo supported operating systems.

 - [Windows](#windows)
 - [MacOS](#macos)